video

 I can see a speedy, green gecko and I can hear noisy, tuneful birds.

-Let's just check our success criteria.
+Let's just check our success criteria, then it's your turn.

 I have used a capital letter and a full stop.